* Important *

 Tip #2 – Pasting Content Into WordPress From Microsoft Word

-MS Word and some other word processing applications contain formatting code that is not directly visible when copying text from a document into the clipboard.
+Microsoft Word and some other word processors (e.g. Open Office) contain formatting code that is not directly visible when copying text from a document into the clipboard.

-If using an earlier version of WordPress than version 3.9, pasting content directly from Microsoft Word into the content editor will introduce messy code into your content resulting in formatting errors …
+If you’re using an earlier version of WordPress than version 3.9, pasting content directly from Microsoft Word into the content editor will add a bunch of unwanted code …

-(Pasting content from word processors into pre-WordPress 3.9 versions can add unwanted formatting to your content.)
+(Pasting content from word processing applications into pre-WordPress 3.9 versions can add unwanted formatting to your content.)

-The above is a great example of how WordPress continues to improve, so that more of the technical wizardry required to integrate content from different platforms will happen behind the scenes, allowing more non-tech-savvy users to enjoy the benefits of using WordPress.
+As WordPress continually improves its software, more of the technical wizardry required to integrate different platforms seamlessly will happen invisibly behind the scenes, allowing greater numbers of non-tech-savvy users to benefit from WordPress.

-WordPress now ships with built-in support for pasting content directly from Microsoft Word and other word processors.
-If you find that your content is not pasting cleanly, however, then try pasting it into your editor as plain text and format everything later.
+WordPress now lets you paste content directly from Microsoft Word and other word processors.
+If you find that your content is not pasting cleanly, however, then try pasting it into your editor as plain text and format everything afterwards.

 Select the Paste as text toolbar button …

-Click on the Paste as text feature and the following notification comes up …
+Clicking on the Paste as text feature, displays the following message …

-You can paste formatted content and then remove the formatting using the WordPress editor.
+You can easily paste formatted content and then remove the formatting using the WordPress editor.

-This is great if, for example, you have pasted content from an external website containing CSS styling formatting.
+This function can be useful if, for example, you have pasted text directly from another website that includes CSS styling formatting.

-Sometimes, you can’t tell if the content you’ve pasted from an external website or blog contains formatting specific to that site …
+Sometimes, you cannot tell whether or not content sourced and pasted from another site contains formatting specific to that site …

-… until you click on the Text tab and see its underlying code …
+… until you click on the Text tab and see its underlying HTML …

-If the content was sourced from your own website or blog, things may look fine until you make a change to the styling (e.g. change the color scheme) and discover that some of your old content have a different CSS style.
+If the content has been copied from your own site, things may look fine until you make a change to the styling (e.g. change the color scheme) and discover that some of your previous content elements (e.g. links) have a different CSS style.

-For this reason, it’s a good idea to clear the formatting from pasted content, especially if your content has been copied from other WordPress sites.
+For this reason, we recommend clearing the formatting from pasted content, especially from content sourced from other WordPress websites.

-To do this, paste your pre-formatted content into the Visual editor …
+To remove formatting from your content, paste your content into the Visual editor …

 (You can paste formatted content into the visual editor)

-Next, select all the content and select the Clear formatting button …
+Next, select everything and select the Clear formatting button …

-Note that some content elements will not be removed from your text after applying this button.
-This includes hyperlinks, heading styles, etc.
+Note that some content elements will not be removed from your text after applying this function.
+This includes hyperlinks, headings, etc.

-Here is a quick way to test and remove any errors suspected of being caused by poor formatting tags without losing your original content.
+Here is a quick way to test for content errors that you suspect may be caused by poor formatting without losing the original content.

-Before using the Remove formatting feature, click on the Text tab, then select and copy everything to the clipboard …
+Before using the Clear formatting feature, switch over to the Text tab, then select and copy everything to your clipboard …

 (Copying formatted text in WordPress)

 Paste the content from the clipboard into a new plain text file, then return to your editor and go through the formatting removal process.
-Now, if something goes wrong, you have a backup copy of your content with all the original formatting intact.
+Now, if something goes wrong, you have a backup copy of your content with all the original formatting preserved.

-Tip #4 – How To Add Line Break Returns To Content
+Tip #4 – How To Add Line Break Spacing To Your Content

 (Default line spacing)

-Breaks allow the formatting of your text to be carried over.
-This is useful if you want to add line breaks to a bulleted section or keep groups of text together in the same paragraph for styling purposes.
+Breaks allow the formatting of your text to continue.
+This is useful if you want to add a line break to bulleted sections or keep blocks of text together in the same paragraph for styling purposes.

-Tip #5 – How To Resize The WordPress Content Editor
+Tip #5 – Resizing The WordPress Visual Text Editor Box

-By default, all newer versions of WordPress have the Full Height Editor function enabled, providing users with a responsive and auto-adjustable content editor …
+By default, the Full Height Editor feature is enabled, providing users with a responsive and auto-adjustable content editor …

-You can easily check whether the Full Height Editor function is active or not, by looking at either of the following:
+You can quickly tell if the Full Height Editor function is turned on or not, by looking at one or more of the following tell-tale signs:

-- If the Distraction-Free Writing button is visible, then the Full Height Editor feature is turned on,
+- If you can see the Distraction-Free Writing icon, then the Full Height Editor feature is turned on,

-- If you cannot see the content editor scrollbar, then the Full Height Editor function is turned on …
+- If you cannot see the content editor scrollbar, then the Full Height Editor feature is enabled …

-(Tell-tale signs that the Full Height Editor feature is turned on)
+(How to tell if the Full Height Editor feature is enabled)

-With the full height editor feature enabled, the WordPress content editor should automatically resize as you type to fit more content …
+With the full height editor feature enabled, the WordPress content area should automatically expand to accommodate your writing …

-(Your WordPress content editor area automatically resizes as you type)
+(Your content box automatically expands as you type)

-If for some reason the Full Height Editor function is inactive, the editor scrollbar will display once your typing exceeds the visible space inside the editor …
+If, however, the Full Height Editor function is disabled, you will see the content editor scrollbar appear once your typing exceeds the size of the text area …

 (Full Height Editor feature disabled – scrollbar visible)

-Additionally, you will not see the Distraction-Free Writing Mode menu item the Distraction-Free Writing Mode button will not show up in the Visual Editor …
+Additionally, you will not see the Distraction-Free Writing Mode menu item the Distraction-Free Writing Mode button will not show up in the Visual Editor tab …

-If the Full Height Editor feature has been deactivated, you can resize your text box using the resizing feature at the bottom right-hand corner of the editor tool …
+If the Full Height Editor function has been disabled, you can adjust the size your text box using the resizing feature at the bottom right-hand corner of the editor tool …

-(Drag and drop to resize the text box)
+(Drag and drop to resize your content editor)

-Your text box will enlarge to the new size …
+The editor will expand to the new size …

-Distraction-Free Writing requires that the full-height editor be enabled in Screen Options (see further below).
+Distraction-Free Writing functionality requires that the full-height editor be enabled in the Screen Options area (see further below).

 You can use Distraction Free Writing with both the Visual and Text editor and switch between the two tabs while working …

-To completely eliminate all writing distractions try combining Distraction-Free Writing mode with the Full Screen function of browsers like Google Chrome & Firefox …
+You can try eliminating distractions by combining Distraction-Free Writing mode with the Full Screen option of web browsers like Google Chrome & Firefox …

-(Distraction-Free Writing Screens – WordPress Only vs WordPress & Full Screen Web Browser)
+(Distraction-Free Writing Screens – WordPress Only vs WordPress & Full-Screen Browser)

-With Distraction-Free Writing mode activated and the Full-Screen option of your browser enabled, your current page completely fills the screen, leaving you completely free to focus on your content without any distracting page elements.
+With Distraction-Free Writing mode turned on and the Full-Screen function of your browser enabled, the current page will fill the screen entirely, leaving you completely free to focus on your writing.

-To activate Full Screen in your web browser, open your browser settings and refer to the diagram below …
+To activate Full-Screen in your web browser, open your browser settings and refer to the diagram below …

-(Full Screen Function – Google Chrome & Firefox Web Browsers)
+(Full Screen Option – Google Chrome & Firefox)

-To enable both the Full Height Editor and Distraction-Free Writing Mode features, click on the Screen Options tab (found in the top-right area of your WordPress administration screen) …
+To enable either the Full Height Editor or Distraction-Free Writing Mode feature, click on the Screen Options tab (located in the top right-hand area of your WP admin screen) …

 (Screen Options Tab)